unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-18-packaging-agent-operations-as-installable-skills.md

 ## Hands-On 12A: Package the Triage, Not the Orchestrator

-The companion lab will turn this boundary into a small installable skill.
-It will load invented status and restart-plan captures, validate a closed schema, redact disallowed material, and render a deterministic approval packet.
-One fixture will contain incomplete observation so the reader can see the skill refuse to manufacture certainty.
+The [companion lab]({{ page.series_companion_url | relative_url }}#render-the-complete-packet) turns this boundary into a small installable skill.
+It loads invented status and restart-plan captures, validates a closed schema, rejects recognizable prohibited material, and renders a deterministic approval packet.
+One fixture contains incomplete observation so the reader can see the skill refuse to manufacture certainty.

 The default lab will not call `llmops`, a shell, SSH, a package manager, or a lifecycle operation.
 It will not start, stop, restart, update, roll back, edit configuration, fetch secrets, or inspect a live topology.
 The point is to make the decision boundary runnable before connecting it to a real system.